Tommy Oliver: Power Rangers Ninja Steel

 In the Power Rangers Super Ninja Steel episode Dimensions in Danger — marking the 25th anniversary of Power Rangers — Tommy is captured by Lord Draven and replaced with a robot duplicate who traps several other past Rangers, including Kat and Rocky.
 He escapes and joins the Ninja Steel Rangers, Wes Collins, Gemma and Koda in rescuing the other Rangers.
-Tommy defeats his robot duplicate using a Master Morpher — a modified Power Morpher that allows him to access any of his previous Ranger forms — to call on the powers of Dino Thunder Black, Zeo Red and Mighty Morphin White and Green Rangers.
+Tommy defeats his robot duplicate using the Master Morpher — a modified Power Morpher that allows him to access any of his previous Ranger forms — to call on the powers of Dino Thunder Black, Zeo Red and Mighty Morphin White and Green Rangers.
 As Lord Draven attempts to destroy the multiverse, the freed Legendary Rangers join the Ninja Steel Rangers in defeating Draven's army and Tommy summons the Falconzord to thwart Draven's final strike.
-The episode implies that Tommy and Kat are now in a relationship and introduces Tommy's son, J.J.
+The episode implies that Tommy and Kat are in a relationship and introduces Tommy's son, J.J.

-Dimensions in Danger marks the final appearance of Jason David Frank in Power Rangers before his death in 2022.
+Dimensions in Danger marks the final live-action appearance of Jason David Frank in Power Rangers before his death in 2022.

+Mighty Morphin Power Rangers: Once & Always

+The 2023 Netflix special, Mighty Morphin Power Rangers: Once & Always, marking 30 years of Power Rangers, shows Tommy (as the Green Ranger) fighting alongside the other original Mighty Morphin' Power Rangers against Robo-Rita - the resurrected evil spirit of Rita Repulsa inhabiting a robot body.
+The battle culminates in Rita retreating after causing the death of Yellow Ranger, Trini.

+One year later, Robo-Rita reappears with two of her resurrected monsters Robo-Minotaur and Robo-Snizzard.
+The latter captures Tommy, Jason, and Kimberly.
+Robo-Rita plans to drain their energy to power a time machine allowing her to contact her past self and alter the timeline in her favor.
+Billy and Zack lead a team with former rangers Kat and Rocky and Trini's daughter Minh - who has inherited her mother's powers - to rescue the captured Rangers and defeat Rita for good.
+This special confirms that Kat is J.J.'s mother and that she and Tommy are in a relationship.

+Behind the scenes, Jason David Frank was invited to appear in the special but declined, citing his retirement from the franchise in August 2022.
+Archive audio of Frank is used in scenes where the Green Ranger appears.
+Frank died in November 2022, after the conclusion of principal photography but before the special was released on Netflix.
+The special is dedicated to his and Thuy Trang's memories.